badoo/techblog/_posts/2015-08-17-lets-build-freehand-drawing-in-ios-part-3.markdown

 There are two problems with our simple width modulation:

-1. Speed can change a great deal between touches
+1. Speed can change a great deal between touches.
-2. We don't limit the width to between a minimum and a maximum
+2. We don't limit the width to between a minimum and a maximum.

 To solve the first problem we’ll keep track of the previous speed and give more weight to it when calculating the modulated width.
 This will work for cases when the user makes sudden changes of speed, so the the actual change of width will be more gradual.